brisfknibis/ibis-trackers/README.md

 # Ibis Trackers

 DIY NRF52840 based SlimeVR compatible trackers based on [Smol Slimes](https://docs.shinebright.dev/diy/smol-slime.html).
 These docs are a work in progress, and are aimed at those who purchased my trackers.
+If you don't care for DIY, you can skip to the "setting up your Ibis Trackers" section.

 ## How it works
 Traditionally, SlimeVR trackers connect to the SlimeVR Server via Wifi.
 Smol Slimes, also known as nRF trackers connect via a USB receiver.
 They are very power-efficient so they can last for up to 30 hours with a tiny battery.
 For reference, an official SlimeVR tracker has a 1200 mAh battery, while these have a 115 mAh battery.
 Official Slimes last around 15 hours, while these last around 30 hours, with a battery less than 1/10th the size.